-Ari has been on 60 Minutes, NBC, FOX, CBS, NPR, and countless media outlets for his expertise and charisma.
-As a motivational speaker, author, licensed social worker, therapist, Huffington Post blogger, graduate professor and CEO, Ari brings an incredible range of personal heartwarming experiences, from surviving a car accident that nearly killed him, to donating a kidney to save the life of a stranger, to speaking at the White House.
-With his contagious positive energy and strong stage presence, Ari has a unique ability for connecting with his audiences and inspiring them to action.
-Ari's presentations are not only sprinkled with humor and inspiration, but contain research-based information to motivate participants from all walks of life."
+Dr. Ari Sytner is a one-of-a-kind contagiously inspiring speaker.
+He has been featured on 60 Minutes, NBC, FOX, CBS, NPR, and countless media outlets for his expertise and charisma.
+As a motivational speaker, author, licensed social worker, therapist, Huffington Post blogger and professor, he brings an incredible range of personal heartwarming experiences, from surviving a car accident that nearly killed him, to donating a kidney to save the life of a stranger, to speaking at the White House, and soothing the emotional wounds of survivors of the tragic Parkland and Pittsburgh shootings.